zenitachi/deepfake-detector/README.md

    https://drive.google.com/file/d/1ZkpKo2gSpbwMybHWuabQHAPnnB-4xg87/view?usp=sharing

-5. Open your terminal/Anaconda Prompt, navigate to the project directory, and run: run this command in anaconda prompt: conda env create -f environment.yml
+5. Open your terminal/Anaconda Prompt, navigate to the project directory, and run: conda env create -f environment.yml

 6. Edit the two paths in app.py to match where you extracted the dataset (model weights download automatically on first run)